aizhuxue007/osticket-prereqs/README.md

 <p>
-3. Install and Enable Internet Information Services <br>
+3. Install and Enable Internet Information Services. <br>
 - Pull up the Control Panel then click on Turn on Windows features <br>
 - Select the box next to Internet Information Services. <br>
 - Make sure CGI is checked and hit OK.